gvwilson/sensibleadventures/nardica/nardica.md

 ## Chapter 3

-It was a four-day to Rothera across the Weddel Sea.
+It was a four-day to Rothera across the Weddell Sea.
 Two hundred years ago,
 their route would have been choked with ice even in summer.
 No longer: